goedgeai/dropt-cli/README.md

 ### On Linux distro using APT
-If running linux distribution such as Ubuntu, one can perform the following commands to meet the prerequisites.
+If running linux distribution such as Ubuntu, one can perform the following commands for the prerequisites.

 ```console